Home

 Usability

-Health information systems must be usable by a wide range of individuals including both highly skilled clinicians and patients who seek to aim to take an active role in their health.
+Health information systems must be usable by a wide range of individuals including both highly skilled clinicians and patients who aim to take an active role in their health.
 To address these requirements we need techniques for evaluating usability and developing strategies to improve processes, interfaces, and equipment designs to work effectively with their human operators.

 Safety